Afshin Bey: Raids in Syria

-In 1077 or 1078, Malik Shah I shifted several commanders including Afşin Bey to be under the command of his brother Tutush to aid him in the conquest of Syria.
-Afşin earned a terrifying reputation because of the devastation his men wrought between Aleppo and Ma'arrat al Nu'man.
-However, after Tutush killed another Türkmen leader, Afşin fled again and disappeared.
+In 1077 or 1078, Malik Shah I shifted several commanders including Afshin Bey to be under the command of his brother Tutush, to aid him in the conquest of Syria.
+Afshin earned a reputation for the devastation his men wrought between Aleppo and Ma'arrat al Nu'man.
+However, after Tutush killed a certain Turkoman leader, Afshin rebelled against him and raided the land, before fleeing again and disappearing from the historical records.